Welcome and Introduction

-Whitman is an institution where the relationship between faculty and student has primacy.
-We are deeply proud of our dedicated, innovative, and accomplished faculty members.
-They are teachers and scholars who seek to work with our students, guiding them through our curriculum of study.
+Whitman is an institution that sincerely values the relationship between faculty and students.
+We are deeply proud of our dedicated, innovative, and accomplished faculty.

-Our college is known for the quality of its teaching and mentoring – these are the people who have established and now sustain that reputation.
+Our college is known for the quality of its teaching and mentoring – and these are the people who have built and now sustain that reputation.

-New students, I encourage you to get to know these individuals: take advantage of the many opportunities you will have to learn from their wisdom, to work alongside them, to join them in interrogating ideas and to take intellectual risks.
+New students, I encourage you to get to know these individuals: take advantage of the many opportunities you will have to learn from their wisdom, to work alongside them, to join them in interrogating ideas and taken intellectual risks.

-Our faculty devote themselves to educating you.
+Our faculty devote themselves to the education of our students.
 They are the primary reason you are here.

 Colleagues, you may be seated.

 Lastly, on stage with me this morning are several more people I wish to introduce.
 Please hold your applause until I have introduced all members of the platform party.